 Local sessions are interesting for games that want to build both networking and local split-screen multiplayer on top of the same infrastructure.
 This allows this type of game to implement both online and offline game modes using the same framework session interfaces.

 The XNA Framework provides a single fixed matchmaking query in the form of a NetworkSessionProperties collection that represents the desired session to match.
 This collection is passed to the NetworkSession.Find and NetworkSession.BeginFind static methods.
-These methods return an AvailableNetworkSessionCollection containing a maximum of 25 AvailableNetworkSession objects, which in turn contain the following data about each session:
+These methods will return an AvailableNetworkSessionCollection containing a maximum of 25 AvailableNetworkSession objects, containing the following data about each session: